NeverWitness/tech-fee-system/docs/en-US/overview/overview.md

 ## I. Background

-The starting point of this project is a reinterpretation of **inequality structures** in modern economies.
+The starting point of this project is a re-examination of the **structure of disparities** in modern economies.

 Under market economy conditions, asset inequality is often difficult to eliminate completely.
 This is due not only to institutional arrangements, but also to fundamental characteristics of economic activity itself.
 For example:

 * Capital returns exhibit cumulative effects
 * Differences exist in access to technology and information
 * Economies of scale and network effects reinforce leading advantages
 * Innovation inherently involves high risk and high returns

-These factors jointly contribute to a long-term tendency for asset inequality to expand.
+These factors jointly contribute to the tendency for asset inequality to expand over time.
-Under such conditions, focusing solely on “eliminating asset inequality” often leads to significant institutional and efficiency challenges.
+In this context, attempting to “eliminate asset inequality” alone often leads to significant institutional and efficiency challenges.

-However, from the perspective of social stability and perceived fairness, people’s experiences are more directly shaped by **differences in living conditions**, rather than nominal asset gaps.
+However, from the perspective of social stability and perceived fairness, people's lived experiences are more directly shaped by **differences in living conditions**, rather than nominal asset gaps.
 In other words, social tensions are more likely to intensify when:

 * Basic living conditions are not adequately secured
-* Gaps in essential services are too large
+* Disparities in essential services are large
 * Upward mobility is perceived as inaccessible

 Therefore, this project shifts the focus to a different question:

-**How to control disparities in living standards when asset inequality cannot be fully eliminated.**

-If basic living conditions can be reliably guaranteed, then asset inequality may not directly translate into disparities at the level of survival.
+**When asset inequality is difficult to eliminate, how can we understand and influence disparities in living standards?**

-This question naturally leads to further discussion of price structures and industrial structures.
+This naturally leads to a closer examination of price structures.

 ---

 ## II.
 Price Structure

-Differences in living standards largely depend on **price structures**.
+Differences in living standards are largely determined by **price structures**.

-In modern economies, individuals typically obtain living conditions by purchasing goods and services through markets.
+In modern economies, people typically obtain living conditions through purchasing goods and services in the market.
 Therefore, living security depends not only on income levels, but also on the prices of essential goods.

-If the prices of basic necessities are too high, even small income differences can result in significant disparities in living standards.
+If the prices of basic living-related goods are too high, even small income differences may result in significant disparities in living conditions.
 For example:

 * Basic housing costs
-* Healthcare expenses
+* Medical expenses
 * Education costs
 * Basic communication services
 * Basic transportation

-Price changes in these areas often have substantial impacts on overall societal living standards.
-A key question is therefore:
+Price changes in these areas often have a substantial impact on overall living standards.
+Thus, a key question arises:

-**Which goods and services should be considered essential.**
+**Which goods and services should be considered essential for basic living?**

-In modern societies, essential goods are no longer limited to traditional survival needs, but may include:
+In modern society, essential goods are no longer limited to traditional survival needs, but may include:

 * Food
 * Basic housing